TejasMedade/Online-Shopping-System/README.md

 The **Shopper's Club** has developed this REST API, which allows **Customers** to browse the **Products**, Save them to **Cart** for future, perform all the basic fundamental **CRUD** operations like any other Shopping Application and place **Orders** as per their requirements.

-The  **Shopper's Club** API also provides **User, Admin Authentication & Validation** for every operation.
+The  **Shopper's Club** API also provides **User, Admin Validation & Authentication ** for every operation.

-The application's primary objective is to provide **Customers with both a Simple & User-Friendly Shopping Experience.**
+The API's primary objective is to provide **Customers with both a Simple & User-Friendly Shopping Experience.**

-The application will be used by the **two** categories of users:
+The API's Services  will be used by the **two** categories of users:

 - **Admin (Administrator)**